Marino Crescent: Bram Stoker Park

 The originally private Marino Crescent Park garden square in front of the crescent is now a public park having been acquired by Dublin Corporation in the 1980s.
 It was officially renamed Bram Stoker Park by Dublin City Council in the 2010s but retains its private feel due to a wall and trees surrounding most of the park with the original Georgian fencing surrounding the remainder facing the houses.

+The park is 2.5 acres.
 Closing times range from an earliest of 16.30 in December and January to a latest of 21.30 in June and July.